CyrilCermak/modular_architecture_on_ios/README.md

 ![Compile time benchmarking
 results](assets/benchmarking/compile-time.png)

-The results of the compile-time measurements are shown in the figure below.
+The results of the compile-time measurements are shown in the graph below.
 The incremental build results are marked accordingly.

 Compiling the monolith application took 115.8 s.
 Compiling the